QwQ2000/QwQ2000.github.io/_pages/about.md

 ======
 - PC Member of AAAI'23, AAAI'24
 - Reviewer of ACM Transactions on Knowledge Discovery from Data (TKDD)
-- PC Member of Large Language Models for Graph Learning Workshop @ WWW’24
+- PC Member of WWW'24 Artifact Badging, and the Large Language Models for Graph Learning Workshop
 - Reviewer of International Workshop on Learning with Knowledge Graphs @ WSDM'23
 - Subreviewer of CIKM'22, WSDM'23, WWW'23